 The review process for all complete MA and PhD applications begins soon after the HSJMC deadline, making it imperative that application materials arrive on time.
 Every effort is made to notify applicants of admission decisions by early spring.

 Admission to the MA and PhD programs can be competitive.
 The average grade-point average of those admitted in recent years is 3.50 for MA students and 3.75 for PhD students.
-The HSJMC does not have a minimum requirement for GRE scores.
-You are invited to review statistics on the average GRE scores of admitted applicants.

 If your active student status has lapsed and you wish to resume graduate work in Strategic Communication, you must seek readmission to the HSJMC graduate program.
 If the HSJMC graduate faculty and the College of Liberal Arts approve your readmission application, you will be reinstated to continue working toward a MA or PhD degree in Strategic Communication.